11 Factors that make a high converting landing page

 AMP landing pages load almost instantaneously.
 This means your target audience is engaged as soon as they hit the ad.
 This way, they are more inclined towards your message, receptive to your brand’s theme and more likely to convert.
 This helps to increase conversion optimization many a fold.

-As mentioned previously, the conversion rate drops by almost 15% for every extra second visitors have to wait for the page to load.
+As mentioned previously, the conversion rate drops by 4.42% for every extra second visitors have to wait for the page to load.
 AMP offers a way for you to give users a faster experience everywhere — on ads, landing pages or your entire website.

 Using the latest AMP landing page format enables you to retain your own branding and tooling while taking advantage of AMP’s optimized web components.